ConnorSullivan10/personal-bio-site/README.md

 * Install [https-server](https://www.npmjs.com/package/http-server) from npm
 * At the root of this project run the following command: `hs -p 8888`;
 * In your browser navigate to `https://localhost:8888`

+Navigate to the following link in your web browser: